Bleach Gone Wrong? How To Fix Orange Hair

 Just remember, find a stylist that specializes in corrective color.
 Someone who specializes in a specific area is going to have the most knowledge and experience on how to fix that situation.

 Going to a stylist is the option I highly recommend.
 While it may seem expensive, it is worth it.
 It will save the integrity of your hair and a lot of heartaches.

-Luckily for those in Minnesota or South Dakota, I own Mill Pond Salon located in New London.
+Luckily for those in Minnesota, I own Mill Pond Salon located in New London.
 Call and ask for Paulina, mention this article and I will personally take care of you.